-The Scientific Advisory Board includes Dr. Low and distinguished scientists in the fields of Neuroscience, Sleep Research and Engineering.
+The Scientific Advisory Board includes Dr. Low and distinguished scientists in the fields of Engineering, Mathematics, Medicine, Neuroscience, Oncology, Physics & Sleep Research.

-Dr. Sydney Brenner, Senior Distinguished Fellow of the Crick-Jacobs Center at the Salk Institute, is one of the leading pioneers in genetics and molecular biology.
-Most recently, Dr. Brenner has been studying vertebrate gene and genome evolution.
-His work in this area has resulted in new ways of analyzing gene sequences, which has developed a new understanding of the evolution of vertebrates.
+Dr. Sydney Brenner (in Memoriam) Senior Distinguished Fellow of the Crick-Jacobs Center at the Salk Institute, was one of the leading pioneers in genetics and molecular biology.
+Dr. Brenner also studied vertebrate gene and genome evolution.
+His work in this area resulted in new ways of analyzing gene sequences, which has developed a new understanding of the evolution of vertebrates.
 Among his many notable discoveries, Dr. Brenner established the existence of messenger RNA and demonstrated how the order of amino acids in proteins is determined.
 He also conducted pioneering work with the roundworm, a model organism now widely used to study genetics.
-His research with Caenorhabditis elegans garnered insights into aging, nerve cell function and controlled cell death, or apoptosis.
-Dr. Brenner is a Fellow of the Royal Society, a Foreign Associate of the National Academy of Sciences, a recipient of the Lasker Award and the 2002 Nobel Prize in Physiology or Medicine.
+His research with Caenorhabditis Elegans garnered insights into aging, nerve cell function and controlled cell death, or apoptosis.
+Dr. Brenner was a Fellow of the Royal Society, a Foreign Associate of the National Academy of Sciences, a recipient of the Lasker Award and of the 2002 Nobel Prize in Physiology or Medicine, among many other awards.

-Dr. Fred H. Gage is the President of the Salk Institute and its Adler Professor in the Laboratory of Genetics at the Salk Institute.
+Dr. Fred “Rusty” Gage is the President of the Salk Institute and its Adler Professor in the Laboratory of Genetics.
 Dr. Gage is a pioneer in Neuroscience.
 His work concentrates on the adult central nervous system and unexpected plasticity and adaptability to environmental stimulation that remains throughout the life of all mammals.
 Dr. Gage's lab showed that, contrary to accepted dogma, adult human beings are capable of growing new brain cells, a process called Neurogenesis.
 Dr. Gage is the co-founder of Stem Cells, Inc., a member of the National Academy of Sciences, Institute of Medicine, American Academy of Arts and Sciences, a former president of the Society for Neuroscience (SfN), a recipient of the Christopher Reeve Research Medal, the Max Planck Research Prize, the IPSEN Prize in Neuronal Plasticity, and the MetLife Award for Medical Research.
 Dr. Gage was named one of Time magazine's 100 Innovators in Science for the 21st century.
 Dr. Gage was elected to the American Philosophical Society in April 2010.

 Dr. Roger Guillemin is a founding member of the scientific advisory board of NeuroVigil, from which he retired prior to his appointment as President of the Salk Institute, where he is also a Distinguished Professor.
 Dr. Guillemin has discovered an entire new class of substances shown to be important for the regulation of growth, development, reproduction and responses to stress.
 The impact of Dr. Guillemin's studies has been profound for a variety of diseases and disorders, including thyroid diseases, problems of infertility, diabetes and several types of tumors.
 One of these hormones, called growth-hormone releasing factor, is used to treat growth deficiencies in children; another, called somatostatin, is used to treat acromegaly and other types of pituitary diseases.
 Dr. Guillemin also was among the first to isolate endorphins, brain molecules known to act as natural opiates.
 Dr. Guillemin is a member of the National Academy of Sciences, the National Academy of Arts and Sciences and a recipient of the Lasker Award, the Dickson Prize in Medicine, the National Medal of Science and the 1977 Nobel Prize in Physiology or Medicine.
 Dr. Guillemin is also a talented artist and one of the early proponents of digital computer paintings.

-Stephen W. Hawking, D.Phil., is the former Lucasian Professor of Mathematics at the University of Cambridge and author of A Brief History of Time which was an international bestseller.
-Now Director of Research at the Institute for Theoretical Cosmology at Cambridge, his other books for the general reader include A Briefer History of Time, the essay collection Black Holes and Baby Universes, and The Universe in a Nutshell.
+Dr. Stephen W. Hawking (in Memoriam) was the former Lucasian Professor of Mathematics at the University of Cambridge and author of A Brief History of Time which was an international bestseller.
+He was also Director of Research at the Institute for Theoretical Cosmology at Cambridge, his other books for the general reader included A Briefer History of Time, the essay collection Black Holes and Baby Universes, and The Universe in a Nutshell.
 In 1963, Hawking contracted motor neurone disease and was given two years to live.
 He went on to Cambridge to become a brilliant researcher and Professorial Fellow at Gonville and Caius College.
-Since 1979 he has held the post of Lucasian Professor at Cambridge, the chair held by Isaac Newton in 1663.
-Professor Hawking has over a dozen honorary degrees and was awarded the CBE in 1982.
-He is a fellow of the Royal Society and a Member of the US National Academy of Science.
-Stephen Hawking is regarded as one of the most brilliant theoretical physicists since Einstein.
+Since 1979 he held the post of Lucasian Professor at Cambridge, the chair held by Isaac Newton in 1663.
+Professor Hawking had over a dozen honorary degrees and was awarded the CBE in 1982.
+He was a fellow of the Royal Society and a Member of the US National Academy of Science.
+Stephen Hawking was regarded as one of the most brilliant theoretical physicists since Einstein.
 [Source: http://www.hawking.org.uk]

-Dr. Terrence J. Sejnowski is a Howard Hughes Medical Institute investigator, the Francis Crick Professor and Director of the Crick-Jacobs Center for Theoretical and Computational Biology at the Salk Institute.
+Dr. Terrence “Terry” Sejnowski is the Francis Crick Professor and Director of the Crick-Jacobs Center for Theoretical and Computational Biology at the Salk Institute.
 He is one of the world's foremost experts in Neuroscience and a Pioneer in the field of Computational Neuroscience.
-His laboratory has developed diverse and powerful techniques to understand neurophysiologic activity and addresses the computational resources which the brain uses at many levels.
-Dr. Sejnowski is the founder of the journal Neural Computation, the president of the Neural Information Processing Systems (NIPS) conference, the director of the Institute for Neural Computation at UCSD and the director of the Computational Neurobiology Laboratory at the Salk Institute.
+His laboratory has developed diverse and powerful techniques to understand neurophysiological activity and addresses the computational resources which the brain uses at many levels.
+Dr. Sejnowski is the founder of the journal Neural Computation, the president of the Neural Information Processing Systems (NeurIPS) conference, the director of the Institute for Neural Computation at UCSD and the director of the Computational Neurobiology Laboratory at the Salk Institute.
 He is the author of several books including "Thalamocortical Assemblies, how ion channels, single neurons, and large-scale Networks organize sleep oscillations" and “The Deep Learning revolution”, and an editor of "The Regulation of Sleep".
 He is the recipient of the Wright Prize, the Hebb Prize and the Neural Network Pioneer Award.
 He is a co-founder of NeuroVigil, and one of only ten living individuals elected to the National Academies of Science, Engineering and Medicine.
 He was elected to the American Academy of Arts and Sciences in 2013 and was named a Fellow of the American Physical Society in 2014.
 He also received the 2015 Swartz Prize for Theoretical and Computational Neuroscience from the Society for Neuroscience.

-Dr. Andrew J. Viterbi is the co-Founder of Linkabit Corporation and Qualcomm, Inc., Professor in the Jacobs School of Engineering at UCSD and the President of the Viterbi Group.
+Dr. Andrew Viterbi is the co-Founder of Linkabit Corporation and Qualcomm, Inc., Professor in the Jacobs School of Engineering at UCSD and the President of the Viterbi Group.
 He is the inventor of the famous Viterbi algorithm and an alumnus of NASA's Jet Propulsion Laboratory.
 Dr. Viterbi is widely regarded as a pioneer in the field of Wireless Communications, especially Code Division Multiple Access (CDMA) Wireless Technology.
 He is a Life Fellow of the IEEE and a member of the National Academy of Engineering and of the National Academy of Sciences.
 Dr. Viterbi graduated from the Massachusetts Institute of Technology in 1957, and the University of Southern California (USC), where he earned his PhD in 1962.
 In 2004 the USC School of Engineering was renamed the Viterbi School of Engineering.
 Dr. Viterbi serves on numerous boards and committees including the USC, MIT Visiting Committee for Bioengineering, Scripps Research Institute, and the National Academies’ Computer Science and Telecommunications Board.
 Source: NeuroVigil and IEEE Information Theory Society.